An inexact strategy for the projected gradient algorithm in vector optimization problems on variable ordered spaces: Introduction

-OPVOSs have been treated in \cite{ap11}, in the sense of finding a minimizer of the image of a vector function, with respect to an ordered structure depending on points in the image.
+OPVOSs have been studied in \cite{ap11}, in the sense of finding a minimizer of the image of a vector function, with respect to a variable ordered structure depending on points in the image.
 It is a particular case of the problem described in \cite{gabi2}, where the goal of the model is to find a minimum of a set.
-Here we will consider a partial (variable) order defined by the cone-valued application which is used to define our problem - OPVOS.
-We want to point out that OPVOSs {generalize the classical vector optimization problems}.
-Indeed, it corresponds to the case in which the order is defined by a constant cone valued application.
-Many approaches have been proposed to solve the classical constrained vector optimization, such as projected gradient methods, proximal points iterations, weighting techniques schemes, Newton-like and subgradient methods; see, for instance, \cite{yunier-2013,yunier-luis-2014,BIS,grana-maculan-svaiter,fliege-grana-svaiter,jahn0, [21], luis-jef-yun, [20], luc1,fliege-svaiter,grana-svaiter}.
+Here we will consider a partial (variable) order defined by the cone-valued map which is used to define our problem.
+We want to point out that OPVOSs generalize the classical vector optimization problems.
+Indeed, they correspond to the case in which the order is defined by a constant cone valued map.
+Many approaches have been proposed to solve the classical constrained vector optimization, such as projected gradient methods, proximal points iterations, weighting technique schemes, Newton-like and subgradient methods; see, for instance, \cite{yunier-2013,yunier-luis-2014,BIS,grana-maculan-svaiter,fliege-grana-svaiter,jahn0, [21], luis-jef-yun, [20], luc1,fliege-svaiter,grana-svaiter}.
+It is worth noting that, as far as we know, only a few of these schemes mentioned above have been proposed and studied in the variable ordering setting; as, e.g., the steepest descent algorithm and sub-gradient-like algorithm for unconstrained problems, and {a Newton-like method}; see, for instance, \cite{bento-gema-2018,nous, luis-gema-yunier-2014}.
 The use of extensions of these iterative algorithms to the variable ordering setting is currently a promising idea.
-It is worth noting that, as far as we know, only a few of these schemes mentioned above have been proposed and studied in the variable ordering setting; as e.g., the steepest descent algorithm and sub-gradient-like algorithms for unconstrained problems; see, for instance, \cite{nous, luis-gema-yunier-2014}.
+So, it is important to find efficient solution algorithms for solving these kinds of models.

-In this work, due to its simplicity and the adaptability to the structure of the vectorial problem, we present an inexact projected gradient method for solving constrained variable order vector problems.
-The properties of the accumulation points of the generated sequence are studied and its convergence is also analyzed under convexity.
-Moreover, we derive the convergence of the exact projected gradient method and the inexact projected gradient one for the unconstrained problem.
-Finally, analogous results are obtained if the variable order is given by a point-to-cone application whose domain coincides with the image of the objective function.
+In this work, we present the projected gradient method with an inexact strategy for solving constrained variable order vector problems because of its simplicity and the adaptability to the vector structure of the problem.
+Moreover, we derive the convergence of the exact projected gradient method and the inexact projected gradient method for the unconstrained problem.
+Finally, analogous results are obtained if the variable order is given by a point-to-cone map whose domain coincides with the image of the objective function.

 This work is organized as follows.
 The next section provides some notations and preliminary results that will be used in the remainder of this paper.
 We also recall the concept of $K$--convexity of a function on a variable ordered space and present some properties of this class.
 Section $3$ is devoted to the presentation of {the inexact projected gradient algorithm}.
 The convergence of the sequence generated by the projected gradient method is shown in Section $4$.
 Then, under the $K$--convexity of the objective function and the convexity of the set of feasible solutions, we guarantee that the generated sequence is bounded and all its accumulation points are solutions of the variable order problem.
 Section $5$ discusses the properties of this algorithm when the variable order is taken as a cone-value set from the image of the objective function.
 Section $6$ introduces some examples illustrating the behavior of both proposed methods.
 Finally, some final remarks are given.